 The treasures in this exhibition tell the stories of people, places, and moments spanning 4,000 years—from the emergence of the written word through to the present day.
 Visitors will encounter manuscripts, artworks, letters, still and moving images, recordings, and more that bring vividly to life voices of the past.
 While the Library’s collections have always been available for public use, the Polonsky Exhibition builds on our 125-year legacy by offering a unique opportunity to make new connections and expand our understanding of the world and each other—so that together we can shape a better future.

-For exhibition hours, see Stephen A. Schwarzman Building hours.
-Please be prepared for a short wait between lining up and entering the show, especially during busy times such as weekend afternoons.
+Please note that the last entry to the Polonsky Exhibition is 30 minutes before the close of the Stephen A. Schwarzman Building.
+See building hours and plan your visit.
+Please be prepared for a short wait between lining up and entering the exhibition, especially during busy times such as weekend afternoons.

 Free 45-minute tours of the Polonsky Exhibition take place Monday to Saturday at 12:30 and 3:30 PM.